rabidaudio/synthesizer/presentation/src/slides.md

 ???

-This stuff is old-fasioned.
+This stuff is old-fashioned.
 Nowadays everything is smaller, more complicated, and harder to use.
 Old stuff like this, the components are bigger, the circuits are simpler, and the patents have started to expire.

 ---